onotelli/justniffer/docs/MAN.md

 ### %request.header
 is replaced by the request header (it is multiline)

+### %request.header.allow([not found string])
+is replaced by the request Allow header value The optional "not found" string is replaced in case the keyword value was not found.
+If not provided the -n value or the default value "-" is used

 ### %request.header.host([not found string])
 is replaced by the request Host header value.
 The optional "not found" string is replaced in case the keyword value was not found. if not provided the -n value or the default value "-" is used